BRM Government Law College

 BRM Government Law College offers both undergraduate and postgraduate courses in law.
 The undergraduate course offered is a Bachelor of Laws (LLB) program, which is a three-year full-time course.

 The college also offers a five-year integrated course, which is a combination of a Bachelor of Arts (BA) degree and LLB degree.
 The postgraduate course offered is a Master of Laws (LLM) program, which is a two-year full-time course.

 History

 BRM Government Law College was established in 1914.
 Manik Chandra Baruah proposed to British Government in 1903 to establish a law college in Assam.
-It is the premiere institution for legal studies in Northeast India which was initially named after Sir Archdale Earle, the then Chief Commissioner of Assam in British India.
-Latter it was named after Bishnuram Medhi, a freedom fighter and Indian politician.
-Famous writer and scholar Jnanadabhiram Barua was the first principal of this college.
-From 1914 to 1947, the college was under the Calcutta University.
-In 1948 it came under the jurisdiction of Gauhati University.
+It is the premiere institution for legal studies in Northeast India which was initially named Earle Law College after Sir Archdale Earle, then Chief Commissioner of Assam in British India.
+It was later renamed for Bishnuram Medhi, a freedom fighter and Indian politician.
+Writer and scholar Jnanadabhiram Barua was the first principal of this college.
+From 1914 to 1947, the college was affiliated with the Calcutta University.
+In 1948, it fell under the jurisdiction of Gauhati University.

+Course Structure

+The college follows the course structure prescribed by the Gauhati University and it may be procured from the office.